arnavgautam/TreeHacks2015/HOLs/HOL-IntroSQLDatabase-VS2012/HOL.md

 In this task, you use the Database Manager for SQL Database, a Silverlight client that runs in your browser, to connect to your SQL Database, create and populate a table, and then query its contents.

-1. In the Windows Azure Management portal UI Home Page, select **SQL Databases** from the left pane, select _HoLTestDB_ database and click **Manage** on the bottom pane.
+1. In the Microsoft Azure Management portal UI Home Page, select **SQL Databases** from the left pane, select _HoLTestDB_ database and click **Manage** on the bottom pane.

 	![Managing a Database](Images/manage-database.png?raw=true)